HuidaeCho/projpicker/docs/source/querying_crss.rst

 Querying CRSs
 =============

+Results are sorted by area to highlight local CRSs.

 Points
 ------

 Shell
 ^^^^^

+Read latitude and longitude separated by a comma or whitespaces from arguments:

 .. code-block:: shell

-    # read latitude and longitude separated by a comma or whitespaces from
-    # arguments
     projpicker 34.2348,-83.8677 "33.7490  84.3880W"

+Read latitude and longitude from stdin:

 .. code-block:: shell

-    # read latitude and longitude from stdin
     projpicker <<EOT
     # query points
     34.2348 83°52'3.72"W # UNG Gainesville Campus